 - For lodging support only: able to show you have registered to attend at least two days of the annual meeting in Portland within one week of selection.
 This will ensure that you can register at the Early Bird member price of $165.

 *We encourage early career professionals taking advantage of this offer to participate in offered workshops (particularly the Speaking to the Public Workshop, $20) and to attend the free business meetings.
 These are both great opportunities for you to strengthen your skills and network with mentors and colleagues.

 To be considered, complete and submit the Application Form included here by 8 January 2018.
 Email completed entries to Lindsey Webb Lwebb@hnrg.com

 CALL FOR PAPER AND POSTER ABSTRACTS

 We invite abstracts for presentations and posters, workshop concepts, mini-symposia proposals, and ideas for other facets of the program.
 All topics in wildlife, vertebrate biology, habitat management, conservation, and application of research findings to conservation and management practices are welcome.
 Some topics that are especially applicable to this year’s theme include climate change and policy, human-induced movement of species, forestry prescriptions including thinning and prescribed burning, pathogens and invasive species, shifting ranges of species, and communicating the conservation message.

-*** Abstract Deadline: November 15th, 2017 ***
+*** Abstract Deadline: December 1st, 2017 ***